kruskal_wallis() compares three or more groups when your data isn't

 P-value (are groups different?)

-Effect size eta-squared (how big is the group effect?)
+Effect size epsilon-squared (how big is the group effect?)

 Mean rank for each group (which groups are higher/lower?)